Vaporwave30/thatbot-rcd/rbxlua/README.md

 ## Functions

 ```
-create_task(api_key, scope) Creates a new scope and returns an table containing "success" and "taskId" if success is true.
+create_task(api_key, scope) Creates a new task and returns an table containing "success" and "taskId" if success is true.
 ```
 ```
 wait_for_task_completion(api_key, taskId) Takes in the task and waits (pauses thread) until RCD/ThatBot has solved the captcha.
 Returns an table containing "success" and "fctoken" if success is true.